 - Analyze data.
 Interpreting the data with frameworks.

 - Create job stories.
 Formulating job stories based on the insights we’ve gathered.

 - Think of solutions.
 Improving our product and correcting our strategy based on the information we’ve gathered.

 On this step of the research, we need to define what we want to find out with this research.
-Let’s say, we’re creating eco and animal friendly cosmetics.
+Let’s say, we’re creating eco and animal-friendly cosmetics.
 So we only use natural ingredients, we don’t test our products on animals and we don’t use plastic packaging.
-All of our products have a high demand, except for body creams.
+All of our products have high demand, except for body creams.
 That means we have to find out why there is no demand for our body creams.

 Along with the research goals, we need to define research questions:

 - What jobs do our customers hire our body creams to do?

 - Why do customers buy our body creams?

 - Why don’t customers like our body creams?